privacy-tech-lab/privacy-pioneer/architecture_overview.md

 - `networkKeywords` grabs all the user data in the WatchlistKeyval, runs the appropriate structured routines in structuredRoutines.js (reformats phone numbers with google's api for example), and then returns everything as a dictionary.

-- `services` is the json from analysis/staticJSONs.json.
+- `services` is the json from src/assets/staticJSONs.json.
+This contains important websites that regularly perform invasive procedures, and we alert users to instances of their use.

 - Right now, this function is called on load `importData().then((data) => {` in background.js.
 Then, we pass data to the listeners.
 We have to alter this architecture to allow for intra-session changes in user data.